yamchips/issue-tracker/Learning-notes.md

 Install a library called react-hot-toast. `npm i react-hot-toast@2.4.1`.
 Import toast and Toaster in the AssigneeSelect component.
 Then we use `catch` to handle the error.

+## Build the issue filter

+### Create a filter component

+Use Select component in Radix UI.
+Create a statuses array to represent the name shown in the dropdown menu and status.
+Modify the ToolBar component to change the layout.

 ## Further work

 1. Update the status of an issue in edit issue page